flutter/packages/packages/camera/camera_android_camerax/README.md

 In order to save captured images and videos to files on Android 10 and below, CameraX requires specifying the `WRITE_EXTERNAL_STORAGE` permission (see [the CameraX documentation][10]).
 This is already done in the plugin, so no further action is required on your end.
-To understand the implications of specificying this permission, see [the `WRITE_EXTERNAL_STORAGE` documentation][11].

-Please note that the [`READ_EXTERNAL_STORAGE`][13] permission may be implied from `WRITE_EXTERNAL_STORAGE` permission and thus, be included in the merged Android manifest of your app.
-If you do not want the `READ_EXTERNAL_STORAGE` permission to be included in the merged Android manifest of your app, then you can do the following to remove it:
+To understand the privacy impact of specifying the `WRITE_EXTERNAL_STORAGE` permission, see the [`WRITE_EXTERNAL_STORAGE` documentation][11].
+We have seen apps also have the `READ_EXTERNAL_STORAGE` permission automatically added to the merged Android manifest; it appears to be implied from `WRITE_EXTERNAL_STORAGE`.
+If you do not want the `READ_EXTERNAL_STORAGE` permission to be included in the merged Android manifest of your app, then take the following steps to remove it:

 1. Ensure that your app nor any of the plugins that it depends on require the `READ_EXTERNAL_STORAGE` permission.
 2. Add the following to your app's `your_app/android/app/src/main/AndroidManifest.xml`: